 Erase Fail bit.
 The Erase Fail bit is a status flag, which shows the status of last Erase operation.
-It will be set to "1", if the erase operation fails or the erase region is protected.
+It will be set to "1", if the erase operation fails.
 It will be set to "0", if the last operation is success.
 Please note that it will not interrupt or stop any operation in the flash memory.